rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 for it is God who works in you, both to will and to work for his good pleasure. ^0213

-Do all things without grumbling or disputing, ^0214
+Do all things without grumbling or questioning, ^0214

 that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world, ^0215